2 Identification problem and standard identification techniques

 • Examples include Blanchard and Quah (1989), Faust and Leeper (1997), Galí (1999), Erceg, Guerrieri, and Gust (2005), Christiano, Eichenbaum, and Vigfusson (2007).

-The two approaches can be combined (see, e.g., Gerlach and Smets (1995)).
+As illustrated by Section 2.6, the two approaches can be combined (see, e.g., Gerlach and Smets (1995)).

 2.2 A stylized example motivating short-run restrictions